PATELOM925/gemini_flash_pdfChat/README.md

-# Clarifai RAG System Setup
+# ClarifaI RAG System Setup

 This guide explains how to set up a Retrieval-Augmented Generation (RAG) system using the Clarifai Python SDK in just a few steps.